Shivter14/SysShivt-tools/README.md

   bp1           Opens up .bp1 files with a class-like system. ssp           SysShivt tools package installer.
 ```
+Most of the batch files were created by me, and most EXEs are from Batch-man.

 # How do I install SysShivt tools?
 With the help of this archived file:
 ```